-The degree programme annually assesses the education by means of an online evaluation tool (DiCe). (art.
+The degree programme annually assesses the education by conducting regular feedback sessions with its students and staff (art.
 7.13 section 2 subsection a1 WHW).
 The Programme Committee has the right to endorse decisions concerning the evaluation process.
 If relevant, it is stated which participation rights apply to each article of the PER.